-The Djiboutian passport currently ranks on the 93rd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 47 countries.
-The Passport Ranking has been dropping over the years from 77th in 2016 to its current ranking.
-Djiboutian passport holders have visa-free and visas on arrival access to countries such as Kenya, Philippines, Singapore, Sri Lanka and Iran.
-Djiboutian passport holders require a visa to enter 179 destinations in the world.
+The Djiboutian passport is currently ranked 89th place on the Guide Passport Index.
+It provides visa-free access to 49 destinations.
+Djiboutian passport holders have visa-free and visas on arrival access to countries such as Philippines, Singapore, and Sri Lanka.
+Djiboutian passport holders require a visa to enter 180 destinations in the world.
 This high visa requirement results in a low mobility score and extended travel preparations.

-The Republic of Djibouti a former French colony.
+The Republic of Djibouti is a former French colony.
 Located in Eastern Africa, consists of six administrative regions.
 It borders the Gulf of Aden, the Red Sea, Somalia, Eritrea and Ethiopia.
-The most important regions are Djibouti, Tadjourah and Dikhil.
+The most important regions are Djibouti, Tadjourah, and Dikhil.
 Djibouti is the 47th largest country in Africa with a surface area of only 23,200 square kilometers.
-Its climate is tropical desert on the coast and semi desert in the south and central highlands.
+Its climate is tropical desert on the coast and semi-desert in the south and central highlands.
 The terrain is characterized by coastal plains and central mountains.

 Djibouti gained independence from France in 1977.
-Its culture is dominated by a mix of cultures from Somali, Afar and other Arab Ethnic groups.
+Its culture is dominated by a mix of cultures from Somali, Afar, and other Arab Ethnic groups.
 The Sunni Muslim religion is the most dominant (94%).
 The official languages of the country are French and Arabic.
-The legal system is a mix of the civil, sharia and customary law.
+The legal system is a mix of civil, sharia, and customary law.
 The government form is a presidential republic with President Ismail Omar Guelleh as chief of state and Prime Minister Bdoulkader Kamil Mohamed as head of government.

 The official currency of the country is the Djiboutian Franc (DJF) with the current exchange rate being DJF 178 to the USD.
-Djibouti has an open economy, generating a GDP of approximately $3.9 billion.
+Djibouti has an open economy, generating a GDP of approximately $3.7 billion.
 This makes it the 6th smallest economy in Africa.
-It has a per capita income of $3,788.
-80% of the nation’s GDP is originating from the services sector.
+It has a per capita income of $3,666.
+80% of the nation’s GDP originates from the services sector.
 Due to its geographic location, Djibouti’s income mostly derives from its port.
 Offering services such as refueling, freight handling and container loading and unloading.
 This is one of the sole sources of governmental income.
 Furthermore, the government grants land to foreign military bases on its territory to generate rental income.

-The Republic of Djibouti is developing tourism destination with mainly natural sites.
-People visit the nation for diving with the famous whale sharks, trekking, fishing and bird watching.
-Some of the main destinations are Djibouti City, Lake Assal, Tadjoura and the Day Forest National Park.
+The Republic of Djibouti is a developing tourism destination with mainly natural sites.
+People visit the nation for diving with the famous whale sharks, trekking, fishing, and bird watching.
+Some of the main destinations are Djibouti City, Lake Assal, Tadjoura, and the Day Forest National Park.
 The country has a well-developed selection of international hotels providing a base to explore.